Spectrum concentration in deep residual learning: a free probability approach: Experiments

 \section{Experiments}

 In this section, we provide empirical evidence to validate the theoretical results in Section~\ref{sec:theory}.
-Experiments on fully-connected and convolutional ResNets are performed on CIFAR-10 at the early stage of training.
-Two commonly used optimizers: SGD-Momentum and ADAM \cite{Kingma2014Adam} are adopted.
-The observation that two different methods: Momentum and ADAM give very similar results, indicates the robustness of our approach.
-See Section~\ref{sm-sec:simu} in SM for the results of ADAM.
-Ten repeated experiments are conducted for each setting and the average accuracies are reported here.
+Experiments on fully-connected and convolutional ResNets are performed on CIFAR-10.
+The standard CIFAR-10 datasets augmented with random flips and crops, and random saturation, brightness, and contrast perturbations are applied.
+Two commonly used optimizers: SGD-Momentum and ADAM~\cite{Kingma2014Adam} are adopted.
+The observation that two different methods: SGD-Momentum and ADAM give very similar results, indicates the robustness of our approach.
+See Section~\ref{sm-sec:simu} in Appendix for the results of ADAM.
+Ten repeated experiments are conducted for each setting and the average results are reported here.